mjastad/uptick/README.md

 * Search for data in the application
 * Add data in the application

+## Database Setup & Configuration
+This section describes how to setup and configure an Uptick backend database.
+The database should match the Uptick Applications configuration (i.e database-type, database-router).

+### MongoDB
+Describe how to setup and configure MongoDB

+### MySQL
+Desribe how to setup and configure MySQL

+### PostgreSSQL
+Desribe how to setup and configure MySQL

+## MS SQL Server
+Desribe how to setup and configure MySQL.

 ### References
 * [Installing NGINX on CentOS v7](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-centos-7)
 * [Installing node on CentOS v7](https://www.rosehosting.com/blog/how-to-install-node-js-and-npm-on-centos-7)